fedepaganelli/CarRent/README.md

 - View the status of cars (available or rented).
 - Display car logos in the table (N.B.:we have limited the car manufacturers to 20).

-## Usage

-1. **Add a New Car:**
-   - Click on the "Add Car" button and fill in the required details in the dialog.
-   - Press "OK" to add the car to the list.

-2. **Search Cars:**
-   - Use the text fields at the bottom of the table to filter available cars.

-3. **Rent a Car:**
-   - Select an available car from the table.
-   - Click on the "Rent Car" button and specify the start and end dates of the rental period.
-   - Press "OK" to confirm the rental and display the total rental cost in the terminal.

 ## Classes

 ### Car